sparkhere-sys/wahoo/README.md

 this README is informal my design, if you have any questions, pull up an issue or contact me.

-## mandatory disclaimers bc i have to
+> [!WARNING]

-me and the contributors are NOT responsible if you break your system using wahoo. that includes the github actions bot. read the [license](./LICENSE), my friend
+> me and the contributors are NOT responsible if you break your system using wahoo. that includes the github actions bot. read the [license](./LICENSE), my friend
+>

-if you got a complaint, pull up an issue or yell at me about it in my email.
+> if you got a complaint, pull up an issue or yell at me about it in my email.
+>

-**wahoo is *not* a wrapper for** `pacman` **commands. if you want that, use [archapt](https://github.com/sparkhere-sys/archapt/)**
+> wahoo is *not* a wrapper for `pacman` commands. if you want that, use [archapt](https://github.com/sparkhere-sys/archapt/).

 ## available commands